Master of Arts in Education: Concentration in Special Interest Area

 Admission to Program

-Applicants to the program must specify an area of interest and confer with a program advisor about objectives, study plans, and procedures prior to admission.
+Applicants to the program must specify an area of interest and meet with a program advisor about objectives, study plans, and procedures prior to admission.
 Entry into the master’s program is open to applicants with a bachelor’s degree from an accredited institution and a 3.0 grade point average in the last 60 units of college coursework.
-Prospective students must submit a CSU Graduate Application and a department application.
-In addition to the department application form, applicants must also submit two letters of recommendation, a statement of purpose and transcripts.
+Prospective students must submit a CSU Graduate Application, including two letters of recommendation, a statement of purpose, and transcripts from outside universities.
 A faculty committee reviews applications for admission.
 Students are admitted in both fall and spring semesters.

 Written English Proficiency Requirement

-Students admitted fall 2008 and beyond have the semester they enroll in the culminating experience course and the following semester to complete their degree requirements.
-Those who need additional time beyond the two semesters to complete this requirement must enroll in a zero-unit designated College of Extended Learning course every subsequent semester until the requirement is completed.
+Graduate students have the semester they enroll in the culminating experience course and the following semester to complete their degree requirements.
+Those who need time beyond the two semesters to complete the culminating experience requirement must enroll in a zero-unit designated College of Extended Learning course every subsequent semester until the requirement is completed.

 Education (M.A.): Concentration in Special Interest Area — Minimum 30 Units